sudhanshu376/stock_market_prediction_system/README.md

 Feature engineering: Relevant features will be extracted from the collected data, including financial indicators, sentiment scores, and other relevant market data.
 These features will be used to train the prediction models.

 Modeling: A variety of machine learning models will be used to make predictions about the stock prices and the ideal quantity to buy or sell.
-These models include time-series models such as ARIMA, SARIMA, and LSTM, supervised learning models such as Random Forest, XGBoost, and Support Vector Regression, and deep learning models such as Multi-layer Perceptron (MLP),
+These models include time-series models such as ARIMA, SARIMA, and LSTM, supervised learning models such as Random Forest, XGBoost, and Support Vector Regression, and deep learning models such as Multi-layer Perceptron (MLP), Linear Regression: This is a simple and basic model that assumes a linear relationship between the input features and the target variable (stock prices).
+It's commonly used as a benchmark model to compare the performance of more complex models.
+Ridge Regression: This model is similar to linear regression, but it adds a regularization term to the cost function to prevent overfitting.
+This makes it a good choice when the number of input features is large.
+Lasso Regression: This model is also similar to linear regression, but it uses a different regularization term that can be useful when the number of input features is large and some of the input features are not important.
+Elastic Net: This model is a combination of Ridge and Lasso regression, it uses a combination of L1 and L2 regularization term, this makes it a good choice when the number of input features is large and some of the input features are not important.
+Support Vector Regression (SVR): This model is a variation of Support Vector Machines (SVMs) that can be used for regression problems.
+It tries to find the best hyperplane that maximizes the margin between the data points and the hyperplane.
+Random Forest: This model is an ensemble of Decision Trees, it creates a number of decision trees and combine their outputs to improve the prediction.
+Gradient Boosting Machine (GBM): This model is also an ensemble model, it creates a number of decision trees and combines their outputs by adjusting the weights of the trees in a way that improves the prediction error.
+Multiple Linear Regression is a statistical technique used to model the relationship between a dependent variable (also known as the response or target variable) and one or more independent variables (also known as explanatory or predictor variables).
+It is an extension of simple linear regression, which is used when there is only one independent variable.àdicted values of y and the actual values of y (also known as the residual sum of squares).
+This can be done using a variety of optimization algorithms, such as gradient descent or the normal equations.
+Multiple linear regression can be used to analyse the relationship between a response variable and multiple predictor variables, and can be used for a variety of applications such as forecasting, prediction, and causal inference.

 Data Visualization: The system will use popular libraries such as Matplotlib, Seaborn, Plotly, and Dash to create interactive and intuitive visualizations of the predictions, the underlying data, and the sentiment analysis results.